top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/demoInstructions_fleetcommunication.md

     $ ./install_fleet_messaging <wifi-iface> <ipaddr>

-Now you are ready to make your Duckiebots talk to each other.
+After a reboot you are ready to make your Duckiebots talk to each other.

 ## Demo instructions {#demo-template-run}